Cross-correlations between the CLAMATO Lyman-alpha forest and galaxies within the COSMOS field: Mass-dependent analysis

-The \alld{} halo mass constraint we obtain for our smallest stellar mass bin (median log stellar mass of 9.23) is more consistent with the results of \citet{durkalec_2018_vuds_clustering} than with angular correlation/abundance matching observations or the LATIS results.
-However, while a $\sim 2.1\sigma$ discrepancy exists between our observations and the latter, we caution that for this smallest stellar mass bin, the halo mass we derive is especially dependent on the bias-to-halo mass relation, due to the steep slope of $M_h(\bgal{})$ for $M_h < 10^{9.5} \msun{}$ as seen in Figure \ref{fig:bias-halomass-curve}.
-Therefore, small differences in the precise modeling of this relation could potentially lead to significant changes in the halo mass; for example, using the theoretical bias-halo mass relation for this bin decreases the inconsistency to $\sim 1\sigma$.
+The \alld{} halo mass constraint we obtain for our smallest stellar mass bin (median log stellar mass of 9.28) is more consistent with the results of \citet{durkalec_2018_vuds_clustering} than with angular correlation/abundance matching observations or the LATIS results.
+However, while a $\sim 2.5\sigma$ discrepancy exists between our observations and the latter, we caution that for this smallest stellar mass bin, the halo mass we derive is especially dependent on the bias-to-halo mass relation, due to the steep slope of $M_h(\bgal{})$ for $M_h < 10^{9.5} \msun{}$ as seen in Figure \ref{fig:bias-halomass-curve}.
+Therefore, small differences in the precise modeling of this relation could potentially lead to significant changes in the halo mass; for example, using the theoretical bias-halo mass relation for this bin decreases the inconsistency to $\sim 1.4\sigma$.
 In addition, because our bias-halo mass conversion ignores the stochasticity in the bias-halo mass relation itself, our error estimates for the recovered halo mass are also likely underestimated.

-For the mid- and high-stellar mass bins of $\mathrm{med}(\log_{10} (M_*/M_\odot)) = [9.71, 10.21]$, our \alld{} constraints are consistent with previous observations within a $\sim 1\sigma$ level.
+For the mid- and high-stellar mass bins of $\mathrm{med}(\log_{10} (M_*/M_\odot)) = [9.74, 10.22]$, our \alld{} constraints are consistent with previous observations within a $\sim 1\sigma$ level.
 Due to the shallower slope of the $M_h(\bgal{})$ relation at $M_h < 10^{9.5} \msun{}$, we also expect these bins to be less sensitive to differences in bias-halo mass relation modeling.

-All of our stellar mass bins are $\geq 1 \sigma$ with TNG100-1.
+All of our stellar mass bins disagree by $\geq 1 \sigma$ with TNG100-1.
 However, as seen in Figure \ref{fig:hmass-smass-relation} TNG100-1 also disagrees with observational constraints.
 As detailed in \citet{shuntov_2022_cosmos20_shmr}, this observational disagreement is common for most recent simulations above the peak halo mass of $\sim10^{12.5} \msun{}$, and may result from differences in AGN feedback modeling.

 Our \projd{} constraints are consistent with the \alld{} constraints, but with larger errors.
 The weaker constraints from the \projd{} measurement reflect the loss of information from projecting over the line-of-sight dimension.